Sachin10-05/David_chu-s_china_bistro/README.md

 # David-Chu-s-China-Bistro
 A multi-page responsive website of a fictitious restaurant.
+To visit full website: [Click Here]()
+To visit full Assignments of this course: [Click Here](https://github.com/Sachin10-05/HTML-CSS-and-JS-For-Web-Developers)

 ## Description
-This was the final project I did as a part of a Coursera course - 'HTML,CSS and JavaScript For Web Developers' (https://www.coursera.org/learn/html-css-javascript-for-web-developers/home/welcome).
+This was the final project I did as a part of a Coursera course - [`HTML,CSS and JavaScript For Web Developers`](https://www.coursera.org/learn/html-css-javascript-for-web-developers/home/welcome).
 This is a basic multi-page responsive website of a fictitious restaurant, which can be used as a template for building restaurant portfolio websites.

 It showcases the basic features of a restaurant such as main seating area, google location, menu categories, working hours and reviews.
 Besides, there's also a Specials category which is randomly updated every time the Specials category page loads - so that you can get a flavour of all ;-) (All thanks to JavaScript!).